 than when studied repeatedly in a short period of time.

 Spaced repetition is a learning technique in which items are reviewed in increasing intervals of time

 to make most use of the spacing effect so that they can be remembered effectively and efficiently.

 It is especially well suited for memorizing huge amounts of material and keeping them indefinitely in memory.

 Register students and decks, and then create classrooms to flexibly assign decks to students.
 Register as many teachers and admins as you need to divide the workload.

 No installation.
 No synchronization between devices.
-Directly access your cards with a simple, modern web application on an Android, iPhone, iPad, Mac, or PC. (* Mobile access is currently supported with students only.)
+Directly access your cards with a simple, modern web application on an Android, iPhone, iPad, Mac, or PC. (* Mobile access is currently supported only with student features.)